The Power of Visibility

 Outside of my role as founder of KedzieT Consulting, I dedicate most of my free time to athletic goals, training, and queer athlete advocacy.

-Now, at 33 years of age, I want to show young athletes that they can let their passion, performance, and individuality shine.
+Now, at 34, my goal is to show young athletes that they can let their passion, performance, and individuality shine.
 I want them to know that they are enough, no matter their orientation or identity.
-Visibility and representation are paramount to our community; you never know who's watching and searching for inspiration.
+They don’t have to choose between being an athlete and being themselves.
+Representation matters because you never know who is watching and searching for proof that they aren’t alone.

 Making an Impact